 Think about how much trust we put in a medical team when we agree to an operation.
 Whether you are having minor surgery for an ingrown toenail or a quadruple bypass, surgery involves us putting a great deal of faith in the person holding the scalpel.

-Tragically, mistakes before, during and after surgery can happen, and when they do they can be life-changing.
-If a surgical mistake was made due to negligence on the part of a medical professional, you may be able to claim compensation.
+Tragically, mistakes before, during and after surgery can happen, and, when they do, they can be life-changing.
+If a surgical mistake was made due to negligence on the part of a medical professional, you might be able to claim compensation.
 This can allow you to fund rehabilitation treatment if required, pay for any counselling if you have suffered mental trauma as a result of the surgical error and pay your bills if you are unable to work as a result of the surgical malpractice.

-Our strong track record of success speaks volumes and many of our clients come to us via word of mouth recommendations.
-With our knowledge and understanding of surgical malpractice and error, you will be confident that your claim has a strong chance of succeeding.
+Our strong track record of success speaks volumes, and many of our clients come to us via word of mouth recommendations.
+With our knowledge and understanding of surgical malpractice and error, you will be confident that your surgical error claim has a strong chance of succeeding.

 What is surgical negligence?

-Surgical error can result from lack of training and experience, the surgeon being overburdened and tired or a failure in communication.
+Surgical errors can result from a lack of training and experience, the surgeon being overburdened and tired or a failure in communication.

 Complications from surgery may also develop days, weeks or even months after your operation.
 If it can be proven that the problems were caused by surgical negligence, then you may be able to claim for compensation.

 Even doctors make mistakes.
 However, surgical errors can kill or cause serious, life-changing injuries.
 Despite checks being put in place, for example, counting sponges and other equipment before and after surgery, using surgical checklists, and indelible ink to mark the site of the surgery, blunders still occur.